-The Foundation has launched a project to make an inventory of the war policies and to record all the relevant details, in collaboration with the companies, in order to preserve this knowledge.
+The Foundation, in collaboration with the companies, has launched a project to make an inventory of the war policies and to record all the relevant details in order to preserve this knowledge.
 In relation to this project, a number of visits to insurance companies took place in 2012-2015.
 As a result of archival research, new information has been found about already settled applications, so that a number of already settled applications have been reprocessed.
 If it concerns information about policies already settled before the war, the applicant is informed about this without putting the case to the Board.
-It if concerns 'new information', this is put on our website.
+It if concerns 'new' information, this is put on our website.

 An investigation into the archives of the Noord-Hollandsche van 1891 (legal predecessor REAAL/Athora Netherlands) was completed in 2016 and has led to the discovery of a large number of insurance policies.
-Agreements were made with REAAL to take over the control and advisory activities.
-Further research was done in 2019 and 2020 into policies that may still qualify for payment with the objective to record as much information as possible.
+Agreements were made with REAAL/Athora Netherlands to take over the control and advisory activities.
+For this purpose, the Foundation was given digital access to the archives of the Noord-Hollandsche van 1891.
+In addition, REAAL/Athora has transferred materials from the archives of the 'Centrale' to the Foundation.
+Further research was done in 2019 and

+2020 into policies that may still qualify for payment with the objective to record as much information as possible.